Eric Greitens: Allegations of domestic abuse

 On April 11, 2020, Eric and Sheena Greitens announced they were ending their marriage.
 In court filings for their 2022 child custody case, Sheena Greitens accused him, in a sworn affidavit, of physical abuse "such as cuffing our then-3-year-old son across the face at the dinner table" and said that, because of the abuse, "steps were taken to limit his access to firearms."
 She said she has "photographic evidence" of the abuse injuries.
-Greitens's attorney has said the alleged injuries came from their son just "roughhousing with his brother."
+Greitens' attorney said the alleged injuries came from their son just "roughhousing with his brother."

-Greitens denied allegations of abuse, claiming that they are politically motivated and that leading Republicans helped his ex-wife write the affidavit.
+Greitens denied allegations of abuse, saying they are politically motivated and that leading Republicans helped his ex-wife write the affidavit.
+In August 2022, a Missouri judge found "no pattern of domestic violence" by Greitens and ruled in favor of moving the case to Texas.

 Honors and awards

 In 2008, President George W. Bush awarded Greitens the President's Volunteer Service Award for his work at The Mission Continues.

 Greitens was also named the 2010 Reader of the Year by Outside magazine.

 In 2012, Greitens was awarded an honorary Doctor of Humane Letters (DHL) from Tufts University.
 That same year he received the Bronfman Prize.

 Time named Greitens to its 2013 list of the 100 Most Influential People in the World.
 In 2014 Fortune featured him as one of the World's 50 Greatest Leaders.